Mission and Purpose

 Note: If there are any questions regarding the researcher responsibilities or the Federal regulations or any questions regarding ordering tax-free alcohol, please call Adam Weaver at 813-974-1194.

-Ordering Information - NEW PRICES as of February 1, 2019:
+Ordering Information – Pricing as of September 21, 2021

 Please note that only USF and affiliated researchers located on the USF Tampa or St. Petersburg regional institutions are allowed to order tax-free alcohol from the USF Radiation Safety Program.